reevoo/reevoo.github.io/docs/reevooapi/reviewable/reviewable-short-format-list.markdown

 server side and refreshed on a daily basis.
 The attribute "date_time_created" shows the date/time when the list was last generated.

+Note: This API endpoint is not available for the Automotive vertical.

 Note: The server will return { status: 406 } if the specified organisation is not supported by this endpoint and no SKUs are specified.